Quercus berberidifolia: Description

+It has oval to egg-shaped, sharply toothed, dull green leaves which are 1.4-3 cm long and 1–2 cm broad, leathery on their top surfaces and somewhat hairy underneath.
+Male and female catkins grow on the same plant, blooming as at the leaves unfurl.

+The solitary or paired brown acorns are 1–3 cm long and 1–2 cm broad, and pointed or egg-shaped with thin caps when mature; they mature in about 6–8 months after pollination.

-Other species
+Similar species

-The species is often known simply as scrub oak, though this name is also applied to other Quercus species, especially several which were formerly grouped under the single name Q. dumosa; all are found in scrubby habitats.
+The species is often known simply as scrub oak, a name also applied to other Quercus species, especially several which were formerly grouped under the single name Q. dumosa; all are found in scrubby habitats.
 Many other scrub-type oaks may be found in these regions, and careful inspection is required to identify individuals of Q. berberidifolia and its hybrids.